benjaminion/upgrading-ethereum-book/src/book.md

 The above operations are possible only for validators that have `0x01` type [credentials](/part3/config/constants#withdrawal-prefixes).
 A mechanism for [updating validators](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/beacon-chain.md#new-process_bls_to_execution_change) from `0x00` to `0x01` credentials will also be provided.

 The Engine API will be [modified](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/validator.md) to allow withdrawal data to be passed from the consensus client to the execution client.
 The execution client will credit users' accounts accordingly.

+A working draft of changes between Bellatrix and Capella is in the [Capella specs](https://github.com/ethereum/consensus-specs/tree/dev/specs/capella).

 ## The Merge <!-- /part4/merge* -->